danielsobrado/CCDAK-Exam-Questions/Zookeeper/README.md

 ### Why move to KRaft?
 - Enables right-sized clusters to scale up to millions of partitions
-- Near-instantaneous metadata failover
+- **Near-instantaneous metadata failover**
 - Single management model for authentication, configuration, protocols, and networking

 ### The Controller Quorum
 - KRaft controller nodes comprise a Raft quorum which manages the Kafka metadata log
-- The leader of the metadata log is called the active controller
+- The leader of the metadata log is called the **active controller**
-- Follower controllers replicate data and serve as hot standbys
+- Follower controllers replicate data and serve as **hot standbys**
-- Requires a majority of nodes to be running (e.g., 3-node cluster can survive 1 failure)
+- Requires a **majority** of nodes to be running (e.g., 3-node cluster can survive 1 failure)
-- Controllers periodically write out a snapshot of the metadata to disk
+- Controllers periodically write out a **snapshot** of the metadata to disk

 ### Scaling Kafka with KRaft
-- KRaft mode is designed to handle a much larger number of partitions per cluster compared to ZooKeeper
+- KRaft mode is designed to handle a **much larger number of partitions** per cluster compared to ZooKeeper
-- Experiment shows KRaft can handle 10 times the maximum number of partitions for a cluster running ZooKeeper
+- Experiment shows KRaft can handle **10 times** the maximum number of partitions for a cluster running ZooKeeper
-- Controlled shutdown time and recovery time after uncontrolled shutdown are greatly improved with a quorum controller versus ZooKeeper
+- Controlled **shutdown time and recovery time** after uncontrolled shutdown are greatly improved with a quorum controller versus ZooKeeper

-### Migrate from ZooKeeper to KRaft
-- See Migrate from ZooKeeper to KRaft on Confluent Platform for details

 ### Configure Confluent Platform with KRaft
-- See KRaft Configuration Reference for Confluent Platform for details
 - Client configurations are not impacted by Confluent Platform moving to KRaft

 ### Limitations and Known Issues